 Full dentures are the most common type of artificial teeth, but there are three more types for you to choose from: partial dentures, flexible partials, and dental-supported dentures.
 The type is usually selected for each patient based on their needs and age.

 Once your consultation is over, the dentist will take a dental impression.
 Your dentist will use blocks of wax-like material that are designed to show if your bite is aligned.
 Then you can choose the color and shape of the teeth.

 The dentist sets your new teeth in custom wax to make sure everything is working correctly.
 Then they clean off your gums and prepares them for the dentures.
 Finally, they will sculpt your gums using a stone powder until the dentures are resting snugly in place.

 For most patients, it takes a few weeks for new dentures to feel comfortable.
-To ensure comfort and prevent damage, you should visit the dentist as often as four or five times over the course of one to two months without skipping an appointment.
+To ensure comfort and prevent damage, you should visit our office in Mauldin as often as four or five times over the course of one to two months without skipping an appointment.